matplotlib/matplotlib/doc/devel/coding_guide.rst

   # leave a comment on PR noting sha of the resulting commit
   # from the cherry-pick + branch it was moved to

-here matplotlib is a read-only remote to the matplotlib/matplotlib repo and DANGER in a read/write remote to the matplotlib/matplotlib repo.
+here ``matplotlib`` is a read-only remote to the matplotlib/matplotlib repo and ``DANGER`` is a read/write remote to the matplotlib/matplotlib repo.

 These commands work on git 2.7.1.